rsfutch77/EVE-IPH/README.md

 http://denricdenise.info/2014/09/how-to-use-winforms-modern-ui/
 -Setup the Visual Studio Installer Extension through the extension menu or by download https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2017InstallerProjects
+- You may have to open the NuGet Manager and update the SQLite package

+Create a file C:\Developer.txt to:
+- Test the updater
+-???

 - More info on ESI here: https://esi.evetech.net/ui
 - and setting up EVEIPHClientID: https://developers.eveonline.com/